peadargrant/tools_for_sd/class_test/class_test_briefing.md

 **Duration:** 2 hours

+You must be present in the classroom to take the test.
+It is not possible to take the test remotely.

 ## Format

-- Approx 30-40 questions
+- Approx 30 questions
 - On Moodle
-- Multiple choice, Matching, Fill in text, True/False, etc.
+- Multiple choice only.
 - All topics in the module are liable to be examined.

 Your mark in the test will be made available on Moodle after the test has closed for all participants.